luthor112/steam-librarian/README.md

     - `<APPID>` will be replaced by the Steam AppID
     - `<NAME>`, `<NAME_HYPHEN>` and `<NAME_UNDER>` will be replaced by the game name
 - To mark Shortcuts (non-Steam games) as not installed, set `mark_shortcuts_offline` to `true`
+- To add a Restart menu item to the Steam menu, set `restart_menu` to `true`
+    - To customize the text of the menu item, set `restart_menu_text` to your desired value
+    - Steam has to be restarted for this configuration to take effect!

 Big thanks to canitakemasoulbackpls!